Protecting Our Daughters

 Providing Essential Sanitary Supplies and Education

-Since its inception, the Protecting Our Daughters (POD) project has provided 68,634 washable, reusable pads to 31,347 girls across 136 schools, 50 girls’ centers, and 16 tribal gatherings.
-Recognizing an added need for quality underwear, 34,317 pairs have also been distributed.
-Through the project, 8,973 girls have found faith, with the support of 2,450 Bibles distributed to nurture their spiritual growth.
+Since its inception, the Protecting Our Daughters (POD) project has provided 72,722 washable, reusable pads to 36,361 girls across 152 schools, 68 girls’ centers, and 17 tribal gatherings.
+Through the project, 10,300 girls have found faith, with the support of 4,350 Bibles distributed to nurture their spiritual growth.

-In June 2023, Pam led a team of five women to Kenya, visiting six locations that benefited from POD.
-The team addressed critical challenges faced by the girls, including early sexual activity, early marriage, sexual abuse, harassment, rape, rejection, betrayal, and menstruation.
-Engaging with over 1,800 girls over six days, their goal was to foster open dialogue and provide factual insights on these significant issues.
-During these visits, the team also distributed 600 packets, each containing two pads and underwear.
+Pam regularly leads teams of women and men to Kenya, visiting multiple locations that benefit from POD’s support.
+On these trips, the teams address critical challenges faced by girls and boys, such as early sexual activity, early marriage, sexual abuse, harassment, rape, rejection, betrayal, and menstruation.
+Engaging with thousands of girls over multiple days, their goal is to foster open dialogue and provide factual insights on these significant issues.
+During each visit, the teams also distribute essential supplies, including pads and underwear, as well as helpful information and resources to both girls and boys.
+The team also facilitates seminars on communication, conflict resolution, and relevant topics at the Owade’s church, Abundant Love Mission Church.

 Pads Distributed